MarcusCemes/MasterMoviesMPP/README.md

 #### Database Policies

 Database policies allow you to apply global settings to each node.
-The following policies are availiable:
+The following policies are available:

  * **ingestEnabled** - Authorises ingest nodes
  * **transcodeEnabled** - Authorises transcode nodes